-AMF's analysis shows positive excess liquidity, and is monitored on a quarterly basis.
+AMF's analysis shows positive excess liquidity and is monitored on a quarterly basis.
 The main liquidity resources are shareholder assets (bonds and cash), and the main liquidity needs arise from commissions due, tax to be paid, dividend payments etc.

 As part of its ORSA process, AMF considers the liquidity impacts of various stressed scenarios.
-This analysis displays AMF's resilience in such scenarios, and in particular its flexibility via its dividend policy to reduce dividend payments in the event of reductions in capital which could threaten the long term viability of the Company.
+This analysis displays AMF's resilience in such scenarios, and in particular its flexibility via its dividend policy to reduce dividend payments in the event of reductions in capital which could threaten the long-term viability of the Company.

-As of December 31, 2017, the expected profit included in future premiums as calculated in accordance with Article 260(2) of the Solvency II regulations totalled €0 million.
+As of December 31, 2022, the expected profit included in future premiums as calculated in accordance with Article 260(2) of the Solvency II regulations totalled €0 million due to boundary of contracts assessment supporting exclusion of future premiums.